 Photograph: sporstnet.ca (Jeff McIntosh)

-As a courtesy, I explained the superficial level of what I thought Layered Leadership can become to my pharmacy business partner.
-We own business together so as a courtesy, I felt it was important to give him the opportunity to be part of whatever this could become before it began.
+As a courtesy, I explained the superficial level of what I thought Layered Leadership can become to a close friend.
+We have done business together in some of the areas it touches, so as a courtesy I felt it was important to give him the opportunity to be part of whatever this could become before it began.

 Politely, he laughed: “I thought you worked out on your spare time.”